 Aviation is an industry of vital strategic importance to Australia.
 The Australian continent is relatively isolated and is characterised by geographically dispersed population centres.
-The aviation sector provides an essential service in physically connecting people and businesses domestically and internationally.
+The aviation sector provides an essential service in physically connecting people and businesses domestically and internationally, a factor which is increasingly important in a globalised economy.